Beaconsfield, Victoria: History

-The area was named after Benjamin Disraeli (Lord Beaconsfield).

-Beaconsfield Post Office opened 1889 on Woods Street.
+Beaconsfield had its roots as a farming settlement on part of the Panty Gurn Gurn Station, which was originally established in 1845.
+The area was subsequently named Beaconsfield after Benjamin Disraeli (Lord Beaconsfield).
+David Bowman selected land of approximately 200 acres east of Cardinia Creek and built an inn for travelers, and a settlement grew around the Bowman’s Inn, also known as ‘Gippsland Hotel’ and now the ‘Central Hotel’.
+A railway station opened in 1879, and a Post Office opened 1889 on Woods Street.
 It became the Beaconsfield Post Office in 1916 and was used for many years as a café, but was demolished in late October 2021.
 The earlier Beaconsfield Railway Station Post Office opened on 1 January 1883.

-In 1891 an area of Beaconsfield was renamed "Beaconsfield Upper" and around 1902 the Beaconsfield Railway Station was renamed to "Beaconsfield".
+In 1891 an area to north of Beaconsfield was renamed Beaconsfield Upper and in around 1902 the Railway Station was renamed to "Beaconsfield".

 Facilities

-The suburb has some small shopping centres such as "Beaconsfield Shopping Plaza" with shops such as an Aldi, Woolworths, bakeries, a post office, chemist, cafés and takeaway food shops, and the nearby "Beaconsfield Hub".
+Shopping centres include "Beaconsfield Shopping Plaza" with shops including Aldi, Woolworths, bakeries, a post office, chemist, cafés and takeaway food shops, and the nearby "Beaconsfield Hub".

 Schools include Beaconsfield Primary, and St Francis Xavier College (Beaconsfield Campus).
 There are many cafés, restaurants and hairdressers around the commercial shopping area.
 The Beaconsfield CFA (Country Fire Authority) has their fire station in Woods Street.

 The Akoonah Park Market is held every Sunday, and is very popular with local Berwick and Beaconsfield shoppers.